segmentio/segment-docs/src/connections/destinations/catalog/user_guiding/index.md

 3. Choose the source you want to connect UserGuiding destination to.
 4. Give the destination a name.
 5. Enter the API key provided in the [UserGuiding integrations page](https://panel.userguiding.com/settings/integrations/segment).
-6. Pick the data residency region for your UserGuiding account.
+6. Select the data residency region for your UserGuiding account.

 ## Identify